 Reverence occurs when we understand that we don’t understand; that our knowledge is imperfect and that we too are part of life’s mystery.

-The problem with Christianity today is that it tries to answer every question, eradicate every sin, and solve every mystery.
+The problem with Christianity today is that it tries to answer every question, eradicate every sin and solve every mystery.
 If this were actually possible, there would be no need for wonder, reverence, or God.

 Children have a sense of awe and wonder that’s contagious!
 How can they be so carefree?
 Maybe the less knowledge and experience we have the easier it is to dream and wonder.
-I love hearing my seven year-old grandson say, “this is the best day of my whole life!”
+Years ago, I loved hearing my then seven year-old grandson say, “this is the best day of my whole life!”
 Could it be that this is what Jesus had in mind when he said, “Unless you become like little children you will not enter into the kingdom of God?”
 Could it be that reverence is the fertilizer that keeps faith alive in a stilted, cynical world of irreverence?
 I don’t know, but in my own life I know how it feels to lose wonder.
 I have traveled through parched deserts of predictability and experienced seasons of dry, brittle cynicism.
 I know what it’s like to dread tomorrow, and I know how it feels to long for a sense of meaning and purpose.

 So how do we lose reverence?
 As we mature into adulthood, what happens to the sense of wonder we knew when we were seven?
 Is it simply lost over time as we face life’s harsh realities, or do reach a point where we consciously choose to turn it off?
 I’m not sure, but I have known adults who have a reverence for life that make me thirst for what they have.
-Like Janice, a young woman I met years ago in Saint Augustine, Florida.
+Like Janice, a young woman I met years ago in St. Augustine, Florida.
 She and her husband lived on a sail boat—a tall masted sloop they had restored.
 As a new believer in Christ, Janice was filled with joy and wonder.
 Her connection with the sea and nature gave her a sense of reverence for the earth and its Creator.
-On several occasions I went to their boat to participate in small group encounters that focused on exploring life’s deeper questions.
+On several occasions I went to their boat to participate in a small group study time that focused on exploring life’s deeper questions.